larryknaebelobsidian/kingdom/Proposition 144. This Kingdom embraces “the times of refreshing” and “the times of the restitution of all things mentioned, Acts 3 19-21..md

 tags:
   - toc
 ---
+# Proposition 144.
+This Kingdom embraces “the times of refreshing” and “the times of the restitution of all things mentioned, Acts 3 19-21.

 >Acts 3:19-21 (LSB)
 >Therefore repent and return, so that your sins may be wiped away, in order that times of refreshing may come from the presence of the Lord; 20 and that He may send Jesus, the Christ appointed for you, 21 whom heaven must receive until _the_ period of restoration of all things about which God spoke by the mouth of His holy prophets from ancient time.